pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 ```

 Then, create a file with the extension .de.md in the same directory, which only contains the title and the include command.
-Do not put the hint regarding the language into the German docs file.
+Do **not** put the hint regarding the language into the German docs file.

-## Indicating pretix Editions
+## Indicating pretix editions

 Mark sections that are specific to certain pretix editions the following way: